3.9.7.3 Modify an ACFS File System on Exascale

 • The identifier of the Exascale volume that stores the file system.
 You can use the lsacfsfilesystem command to find the volume identifier associated with each Exascale-managed ACFS file system.

-Furthermore, the configuration of the EDV attachment governs how the file system is implemented.
-If the EDV attachment is a cluster-wide attachment, the ACFS file system is mounted on every node in the GI cluster.
-If the EDV attachment is a node-specific attachment, the file system is mounted only on that node.
-In all cases, the ACFS details are registered with the GI cluster, and the file system is automatically mounted (or remounted) by Oracle Clusterware as required.
+Furthermore, the ACFS file system is mounted on every node in the Oracle Grid Infrastructure (GI) cluster and the ACFS details are registered with the GI cluster.
+After registration, the file system is automatically mounted (or remounted) by Oracle Clusterware as required.

 • The mount point location where you want to mount the file system.